justisGipson/google_cert/configuration_management_and_the_cloud/week_four/README.md

 You want to deploy it to one of those testing or development environments to make sure it works correctly before you ship it to prod

-Remember, these environments need to be as similar to prod as possible.
+___Remember, these environments need to be as similar to prod as possible___

 They should be built and deployed in the same way.
-And while we don't want them to be breaking all the time, it's normal for some changes to break dev or even pre -prod.
+And while we don't want them to be breaking all the time, it's normal for some changes to break dev or even pre-prod.

 Sometimes you might want to experiment with a new service feature.
 You've tested the code, you know it works, but you want to know if it's something that's going to work well for your users